 Collateral is something you own that helps you secure a loan for the money you need.
 When you ask for a personal loan, you promise your lender that they can have something of value that belongs to you (collateral) should you fail to repay the loan.
 The lender would then sell that item or investment to get their money back, in the event you default on the loan.

-Offering collateral for a loan improves your chances of being approved for the loan and can generally get you a loan of a larger amount at a lower interest rate than an unsecured loan.
+Offering collateral for a secured personal loan improves your chances of being approved for the loan and can generally get you a loan of a larger amount at a lower interest rate than an unsecured loan.

 When lenders value your asset or collateral, they will consider the “loan to value” ratio or LTV.
 They may offer less than the current value of your collateral to be sure they can collect enough to repay the loan if the collateral loses value.
 For instance, they may offer 80% on the current value of a home or car.